-Simple to-do lists: Clear (opens in new tab)
+08. Simple to-do lists: Clear (opens in new tab)

 A genuinely beautiful, simple and elegant task manager, Clear (opens in new tab) gained a huge amount of attention for its innovative gesture-based interface, but it’s also a highly-effective way of keeping a list of things to do.
 Anip at £1.99/$2.99.

 As busy creatives, we're all guilty of getting a bit overwhelmed by workflow from time to time.
 This app helps you to ensure all your deadlines are met.
 Notifications messages are shown even when the app isn't running so you've got no excuse!

 Simple lists don’t work for everyone and if you’re the kind of person who needs to be reminded to do something, Due (opens in new tab) is a great app to carry around.
 It focuses on reminders and does it better than Apple’s default app.
 Priced £2.99/$4.99.

 11. Rich to-do lists: OmniFocus (opens in new tab)